JaydenPahukula/docker-data-exporter/README.md

 ### Agent:

 The agent is installed on any server that you wish to track Docker data on.
 It is where all the data originates from, and it returns the data upon request.
-Learn more about the agent and how to install it [here](./agent/README.md).
+It has one endpoint that returns a singular JSON object when the aggregator periodically scrapes.
+Learn more about the agent, it's data and how to install it at the [agent README.md](./agent/README.md).

 ### Aggregator: